 If these things continue, the population of penguins might decline or completely disappear — a scenario that could happen in the next 40 years.

-- All file are from public domains under the creative commons license.
+- All images are from public domains under the creative commons license.

 - “Digimorph – Aptenodytes forsteri (Emperor Penguin)”.
 Accessed December 01, 2017.
 Link.